Senior Specialist for Communications and Marketing

 Bachelor’s degree required.

-Work Experience: Minimum of six years of experience in communications and marketing, with at least two years of management experience.
+Work Experience: Minimum of six years of experience in communications and marketing, with at least five years of management experience.
 Minimum of two years in a non-profit arts or cultural organization is required.
 Experience with content development, writing and editing for the web a plus.

 Desired Skills and Abilities: Excellent oral and written communications, as well as consensus building skills; strong creative problem-solving and analytic capabilities; the ability to work effectively with others as part of a team.
 Expertise in the development, implementation and evaluation of strategic communications and marketing plans.
+Demonstrated success with strategic marketing initiatives.
 Proven ability to shape, pitch and secure earned media coverage, understanding what is newsworthy and how to tell an organization’s story.
 Experience managing the production of a dynamic website and social media presence, print and online publications, and marketing materials.
 Skill in organizing work and supervising staff for maximum effectiveness.
 Ability to manage and collaborate with graphic designers, the media and other outside consultants and contacts.
 Experience with developing and maintaining budgets.
 Ability to interact in an effective and professional manner with staff, constituents, the media and the public.
 Ability to work well under pressure and to deadline, and to maintain utmost discretion and confidentiality.
 Proficiency in PC-based software; knowledge of Microsoft Office Suite required; knowledge of Salesforce and familiarity with content management systems and e-mail marketing tools such as Campaign Monitor desirable.